nytimes/covid-19-data/README.md

 On May 29, Louisiana announced that due to a technical error they would not have an update on the number of total cases that day.

-On June 13, Louisiana's reported an additional 560 backlogged cases from multiple labs and facilities from between April 25 and June 9.
+On June 13, Louisiana reported an additional 560 backlogged cases from multiple labs and facilities from between April 25 and June 9.

+On June 16, Louisiana reported an additional 148 backlogged cases, the majority of which date back to mid-April.

 * Massachusetts

 On April 24, Massachusetts reported the results of a large number of backlogged tests performed by Quest Diagnostics dating back to April 13, leading to a large one day jump in the number of total cases.

+* Texas

+On June 16, Texas reported an additional 1,476 backlogged cases from prison inmates in Anderson and Brazoria counties.

 #### Probable Cases and Deaths